pollinations/pollinations/README.md

 ## Prerequisites

+You’ll need:

+- a Mac with an M1 or M2 chip
+- 16GB RAM or more
+- macOS 12.3 or higher
-You need Python 3.10 or above.
+- Python 3.10 or above

 ## Install